Skip to main content

 • A resource must be strongly consistent with the Resource-Oriented Design (IPA-101)

-• A resource must have CREATE, DELETE, GET, LIST and UPDATE methods.
+• A resource must have CREATE, DELETE, GET, LIST methods, except for singleton resources and read-only resources which must have GET and LIST methods.

-• A resource must not have custom methods (IPA-109) as they make some automations impossible.
-Any deviation from this guidance requires a strong justification and review by the governing API body.
+• A resource should not have custom methods (IPA-109).
+Any complementary functionality of a resource exposed through custom methods will not be supported through automation.
+Deviation from this guidance requires a strong justification and review by the governing API body.

 Motivation and Strategic Goals